theThousandSonsArchivalProject/theThousandSonsArchivalProject.github.io/README.md

 # The Thousand Sons Archival Project

 Thanks for visiting!
-This is AntsiLynn, a typewriting servitor, proudly serving the Thousand Sons since m30.821.
+This is the typewriting servitor, proudly serving the Thousand Sons since m30.821.

 This site is a backup archive on the fan-based Chinese translations of the Thouand Sons' stories.
 Magnus, Ahriman, Ctesias, Arvida, and more...